Avraham Sinai: Life in Israel

-In 1997 Sinai fled Lebanon, settling in Safed with his wife and seven children.
+In 1997, Sinai was smuggled into Israel from Lebanon.
+His entire family, including his wife and seven children, settled in Safed.

 After attending synagogue services on Yom Kippur in 2000, he decided to become a Jew.
 After years of study, he was converted by Rabbi Shmuel Eliyahu, chief rabbi of Safed.
+Sinai would eventually become a rabbi himself.

 Sinai is the author of A Martyr from Lebanon: Life in the Shadow of Danger, which describes some of his experiences.